signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 We reached Bangalore quite early.
-I was trying to convince Sonakshi and Niranjan to come to the Savandurga trek with me but I was not succesful.
+I was trying to convince Sonakshi and Niranjan to come to the Savandurga trek with me but I was not successful.
 Niranjan said he would come.
 Then Sonakshi went her way, while me and Niranjan headed to his place.
 We were planning freshen up (no showering) and then head to the meetup location for Savandurga.
 In the end Niranjan also ditched me.
 I removed the base layer I was